martinzi/ot-br-posix/src/rest/README.md

 ## Summary

 An extended `REST` API functionality providing capabilities for commissioning and on-mesh diagnostics to generic off-mesh HTTP/HTTPS clients.
 The implementation is guided by the [JSON:API specification](https://jsonapi.org/format/).
-All the resources are described in [openapi.yaml](./openapi.yaml) specification.
+All the resources are described in [openapi.yaml](./openapi.yaml) specification, also see [rendered openapi.yaml](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/openthread/ot-br-posix/refs/heads/main/src/rest/openapi.yaml).
 The intent of this document is to provide basic usage and additional background information.

 ## Use cases